kinecosystem/partners-docs/docs/api/CREATE_ACCOUNT.md

 Call `Kin.login(…)`, passing JWT credentials and an optional `KinLoginCallback` to get a response when the user is logged in and has a wallet ready for use.</br>
 If that user already has a Kin account, the function only accesses the existing account.
 Otherwise, the function creates a new wallet and account for the user.

->**NOTE** On iOS, You can immidietly call other functions after calling login.
-Any login or wallet creation/retrieval operations will be performed first and your calls will queue until these are done.
-The 'KinLoginCallback' is an optional parameter allowing you to know when login is complete, in case you need it.

 **JWT mode:**

 (See [Building the JWT Token](api/README.md#generating-the-jwt-token) to learn how to build the JWT token.)